The Hidden Dangers Of Passive Investing

 To start, active investors should find stocks trading as if the COVID-19 driven economic decline will last forever and invest in those that will emerge more profitable than their valuations suggest.

-We’ve recently featured seven such stocks, each high-quality businesses, whose valuations meaningfully overstate the impact of COVID-19 on their future cash flows.
+We've recently featured seven such stocks, each high-quality business, whose valuations meaningfully overstate the impact of COVID-19 on their future cash flows.
 All of these firms have a strong history of profit growth, ample liquidity to survive the crisis, competitive advantages to thrive when the economy rebounds, and stock prices that trade at historic discounts.

 - SYSCO Corporation (SYY)